razanJara/ProgressSoftAssignment/README.md

 - run docker-compose --build
 now the app is running you can go to swagger throw:
 Swagger link: http://localhost:8080/swagger-ui/index.html#/

+** Note: you must have an mysql image, you can pull it as: " docker pull mysql:latest "
 ## The API's
 one to do the deal (POST), the other one (GET) to show all the deals, the user can see what are the used Id's so in the POST API, he can enter a unique id in the request